Axelspx/AO-CursorSize/README.md

 I made this because Albion Online does not provide an in-game cursor size option, and does not scale cursor size with screen resolution resulting in the cursor being disproportionately small on 1440p, 4K, or high-DPI displays.

-My close friend suffers from visual impairment and is largely the reason I made this, I hope other players suffering with visual accessibility issues may also find this helpful.
+My close friend suffers from some visual impairment and was a major reason I made this.
+I hope other players with visual accessibility needs find it helpful too.

 ## Is this allowed